 A warranty is a seller's promise that a product will perform as intended.
 The warranty tells what items the seller will pay to fix after the sale and for how long.
 A vehicle may have a "manufacturer warranty" that obligates the manufacturer to pay the cost of certain repairs.
 Or it may have a "dealer warranty" that obligates the dealer to pay.
 If a car comes with a warranty, you are entitled to get the warranty in writing from the dealership.
 Read the warranty carefully to learn what is covered, for how long, who pays for the repairs, and what you must do to keep the warranty in effect.

 Used car warranty

 Some used cars come with a warranty.
 The Wisconsin buyers guide (used car window sticker) shows whether the used car comes with a "dealer limited warranty," or remaining "manufacturer warranty."
-If the vehicle comes with remaining manufacturer warranty, consult the warranty book or ask the seller what you need to do to have the warranty transferred into your name.
+The dealer will show you a separate warranty document for any warranty listed on the label.
+Ask who will transfer any remaining manufacturer’s warranty and who will pay any transfer fee.